Where Can I Park?

 On the CMU campus, quarters must be deposited in parking meters Monday through Friday between the hours of 7 a.m. and 4 p.m., excluding University recognized holidays.
 Meter parking restrictions are in effect whether or not school is in session.Where can I park if I was given an "FR" permit?

-New and improved parking lots, 63 and 64, which are located immediately south of the football stadium, have been constructed for the benefit of freshmen, late registrants, and occasionally those attending special events.
+New and improved parking lot 63, which is located immediately south of the football stadium, has been constructed for the benefit of freshmen, late registrants, and occasionally those attending special events.

 Even with the tremendous improvement in freshmen parking facilities, we still must meet a few commitments to selected special events.
-When you register your vehicle, you will be given a schedule of special events for when freshmen lots will be unavailable.
-This evacuation schedule has information on when these lots must be vacated, where cars may be parked when removed from these lots, and when cars may be returned to their regularly assigned lots.
-Vehicles that are not removed from these lots on the times and dates indicated may be ticketed or towed.
-The FR permit evacuation schedule is prepared to prevent students from receiving expensive parking tickets for failing to vacate parking lots that are drastically needed for major special events held in the football stadium, Rose Arena, the Indoor Athletic Complex, or the Student Activity Center.
+When you register your vehicle, you will be given a schedule of special events for when the freshmen lot will be unavailable.
+This evacuation schedule has information on when the lot must be vacated, where cars may be parked when removed from the lot, and when cars may be returned to their regularly assigned lot.
+Vehicles that are not removed from the lot on the times and dates indicated may be ticketed or towed.
+The FR permit evacuation schedule is prepared to prevent students from receiving expensive parking tickets for failing to vacate the parking lot that is drastically needed for major special events held in the football stadium, Rose Arena, the Indoor Athletic Complex, or the Student Activity Center.
 We apologize for any inconvenience this evacuation schedule may cause for those with FR parking permits.What If My Registered Car Breaks Down or I bring an unregistered car to campus?

 .Where Can Visitors Park?